pslucas0212/AWS-Technology/README.md

   - Works with Chef and Puppet automation platforms

 #### Messaging and Integration
+Coupling defines the interdependencies or connections between components of a system.
+Loose coupling helps reduce the risk of cascading failures between components.
+Queues are used to implement loosely coupled systems.
 - Simple Queue Service (SQS) - SQS is a message queuing service that allows you to build loosely coupled systems.
+- SQS lets you build an app that is loosely coupled, allowing components to send, store, and receive messages.
+The use of a messaging queue helps to improve performance and scalability.
+  - Allows component-to-component communication using messages
+  - Multiple components (or producers) can add messages to the queue
+  - Messages are processed in an asynchronous manner.

+There are often times that users of your applications need to be notified when certain events happen.SNS works with CloudWatch when an alarm's metric threshold is breached to send an email.
 - Simple Notification Service (SNS) - SNS allows you to send emails and text messages from your applications.
+- SNS works with CloudWatch when an alarm's metric threshold is breached to send an email.
+  - Send email and text messages
+  - Publish messages to a topic
+  - Subscribers receive messages
 - Simple Email Service (SES) - SES is an email service that allows you to send richly formatted HTML emails from your applications.
+- SES allows you to send richly formatted HTML emails in bulk and gain valuable insights about the effectiveness of your campaign.
+  - Ideal choice for marketing campaigns or professional emails
+  - Unlike SNS, SES sends HTML emails

 #### Auditing, Monitoring, and Logging
 - CloudWatch - CloudWatch is a collection of services that help you monitor and observe your cloud resources.